Nem-Ajvaz/Group_Project_2/README.md

 ## User Story

-As a business owner.I would like an secure independent communication application.So that I can communicate with my clients, follow up on potential leads, and prospects.
-As well as maintain the privacy of my clients and communicate with them in real time.
+As a user I would like a messaging platform that allows me to create and join chat rooms So that I can chirp with others on topics that I have an interest in

 ## Acceptance Criteria